-Sweet, savory, and delicious, this chili honey sesame chicken is a healthier take on the honey sesame chicken from your favorite restaurant.
-Baked, never fried and made without flour or cornstarch, it’s guaranteed to become a new family favorite with just one bite!
+Sweet, savory, and delicious, this honey sesame chicken is a healthier take on the classic takeout.
+Baked, not fried, and made without flour or cornstarch, it’s guaranteed to become a new family favorite with just one bite!

 Naturally gluten free, this crispy honey chicken is a high-protein dish you can feel good about.
 Serve it with all your favorite veggies and fluffy rice or cauliflower rice for a complete meal that will have even the pickiest of eaters begging for seconds.